LajosPolya/aws-cdk-templates/deploy-vpc/README.md

 - `npx cdk deploy` deploy this stack to your default AWS account/region
 - `npx cdk diff` compare deployed stack with current state
 - `npx cdk synth` emits the synthesized CloudFormation template

+// TODO: Deploy VPC 1 and VPC 2, use these VPCs to show that an EC2/Lambda can make a request from a private subnet to the public internet (or other VPC) but the internet cannot initiate the request